Danc2050/Ideas/Ideas.md

 3) have the screenshot be sent through the ocr as soon as it is taken and the OCR results outputted to some file (word, doc) that the user chooses.
 4) have a donate tab.
 Here is a good one: http://www-e.uni-magdeburg.de/jschulen/ocr/download.html

+# Create tests for all of your program

+In Software Engineering I am learning that you can use a graph format to symbolize statements and loops.
+If such groups of statements are identified as the programmer as doing something (e.g., "Start Microwave"), then we can write tests that form a sentence that is logical to us.

+For example the following is a completed sequence of one path of a program:
+ - open door -> close door -> start timer -> press start -> finished
+But we may have other paths.
+For example:
+- open door -> close door -> start timer -> press start -> open door -> close door -> press start -> finished

+By segmenting each instruction(node), set of instructions (nodes in our graph) we can form logic that our program can test that spans across more than a simple function or line of code.
+Similar/identical to integration tests.
+For example, these segments might look like:

+- open door -> close door == Putting food into microwave or pausing
+- start timer -> press start  == starting microwave
+- Finished == food is done.